 Lawyer Checker is a risk management service offered to conveyancing solicitors.
 The service allows solicitors to check whether another solicitor or individuals bank account details are correct.

-If, for example your (or your solicitors’) emails are hacked and the fraudster manages to change the account details in an email, the Lawyer Checker search should pick up the disparity before any funds are transferred.
+If your email or your solicitor's email account is hacked and the fraudster manages to change the account details in an email, the Lawyer Checker search should pick up the disparity before any funds are transferred.

-This service is usually charged as a nominal fee (approx. £10).
-Most solicitors now offer this service – if yours does not you should ask why.
+This service is usually charged as a nominal disbursement (approx. £10).
+Most solicitors now offer this service but if yours does not, ask why.

 Property investment scams

-- New builds abroad: Investing in holiday lets before they have been built.
+- New build property abroad: Investing in holiday lets before they have been built.